 Diabetic Retinopathy screening is offered annually by a mobile unit from the University Hospitals of Leicester.

-Family planning advice, including emergency contraception, is available from all our doctors and Sister Mandy Robertson.
+Contraception advice is available from all our doctors and Advanced Practitioner Sue Legg.
 All consultations are strictly confidential, including for those patients under 16.

 Let’s Talk – Wellbeing

 You may be eligible for help if you are aged 16 or over and registered with a GP practice in Leicestershire County or Rutland.